OctopusDeploy/docs/docs/deployment-process/steps/index.md

 ## Adding an installed step {#Addingsteps-Addinganinstalledstep}

 The add step page displays the built-in steps first which includes common steps to deploy IIS web sites, windows services, run scripts and more.
-The built-in steps have been develop by the Octopus team to handle the most common deployment scenarios and it also.
+The built-in steps have been develop by the Octopus team to handle the most common deployment scenarios.
 This section also includes any custom step templates added in the library.
 Hover over a step and click add step to go configure the step.

 ![](add-builtin-step.png "width=300")